 This video shows how fires have interacted with the Illilouette Basin throughout history.
 Video courtesy of Kate Wilkin and Shane Fairchild.

 Slideshow of the trip through the Illilouette Basin.
-Photos courtesy of Curtis Jerome Haynes.
+Photos / Curtis Jerome Haynes.

 Past Forest Mismanagement Helps Spawn Megafires